rootCircle/blog/docs/notes/git.md

 git rebase --interactive HEAD~n # n is the number of commit you want to squash
 # calling above command will open a terminal
 # replace `pick` with `s` to squash a commit i.e., to remove.
-git push --force
+git rebase -i --root main # alternative if rebase from start git push --force
 ```